xe-gr/xe.bit.property.dotnetclient/README.md

 ```

 # Caution: Work in progress
-At the moment the library can only be used to create and send packages that include property classifieds.
-We are working to also include professional property, parking, land and vacation property ads.
+At the moment the library can only be used to create and send packages that include residence and vacation residence property classifieds.
+We are working to also include professional property, parking and land property ads.